kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 #### Submit the PR for release branch jobs and dashboards in kubernetes/test-infra

 You can finally issue a new PR as [this example](https://github.com/kubernetes/test-infra/pull/34668/files) one.

+After this PR is merged, you will be pairing with the Release Signal lead, checking that the new dashboards are working by visiting the TestGrid pages for the new dashboards and verifying that all the necessary jobs show up correctly.
+This task should be considered completed within 48 hours after the dashboards are created.

 Additionally update/fix the following scripts, if you've found any issues with or a way to improve them (they are fragile):
 - `hack/run-in-python-container.sh`